MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 4. In the **OData feed** dialog box, select **Organizational account**, and then select **Sign in** or **Sign in as a different user**.
 5. Select the account that you use to sign in to Workplace Analytics, enter the password, and then when prompted in **OData feed**, select **Save**.
 6. In **Edit Permissions**, select **OK**, and then close the **Data source settings** window.
-7. Close Power BI and follow the instructions in [Setting up the dashboard](#setting-up-the-dashboard).
+7. Close Power BI and follow the instructions in [Set up the dashboard](#set-up-the-dashboard).

 #### The Power BI visuals fail to load or show errors in the tables